asma019/Portfoilo-for-Client-Redwan/README.md

 ### Personal Information

-This portfolio is specifically tailored for e-sports casting.
+This portfolio is specifically tailored for Esports casting.
 Edit your personal information in the following files:

 - **Contact Information**: `app/sections/Contact.tsx`
 - **About Me**: `app/sections/About.tsx`